This page describes concepts related to Google Cloud VPN.

 To create a virtual private network (VPN), see Choosing a VPN Option.

-Cloud VPN securely connects your peer network to your Google Cloud Platform (GCP) Virtual Private Cloud (VPC) network through an IPsecVPNconnection.
+Cloud VPN securely connects your peer network to your Google Cloud (GCP) Virtual Private Cloud (VPC) network through an IPsecVPNconnection.
 Traffic traveling between the two networks is encrypted by one VPN gateway, then decrypted by the other VPN gateway.
 This protects your data as it travels over the internet.
 You can also connect two instances of Cloud VPN to each other.

 See the terminology used throughout the Cloud VPN documentation.

 See How to choose an Interconnect type to determine whether to use Cloud VPN, Dedicated Interconnect, or Partner Interconnect as your hybrid networking connection to Google Cloud.
 This page also covers what type of VPN scenarios Cloud VPN supports.